-On completion of the “Intro to Coding” course students should have learnt:
+On completion of the “Intro to Digital” course, applicants should have learnt:

-CSS Basics: text, properties, positioning and layout, CSS3, gradients and backgrounds, transitioning & transforms, CSS filte
+- CSS Basics: text, properties, positioning and layout, CSS3, gradients and backgrounds, transitioning & transforms, CSS filter

 After completion of the course we provide the students with a resource pack which includes